What Is CIDP?

-- Renal Dysfunction – This disease is more common in patients who are over 65 years old, who have pre-existing conditions such as hypertension and diabetes.
-Therefore, any changes in urination, including color changes (dark-colored urine) must be notified to a physician.
+- Renal Dysfunction: This disease is more common in patients who are over 65 who have pre-existing conditions such as hypertension and diabetes.
+Therefore, any changes in urination, including color changes (dark-colored urine) must be notified to the physician.

-- Blood Clots – Thrombotic events or clot formation have been reported with the use of this product.
-Although this is very rare to occur, all patients must be aware of it.
+- Blood Clots: Thrombotic events or clot formation have been reported with the use of this product.
+Although this is very rare, all patients must be aware of the possibility of such events.
 Blood clots can happen in elderly patients with a history of thrombotic events, diabetes, and heart problems.
 Usually, a clot is formed a few hours after the infusion.
 Seek emergency care or call 911 for immediate assistance.

-- Anaphylaxis – This is the most serious adverse effect that is likely to occur during treatment and it appears within the first 15-30 minutes of infusion.
-This condition is characterized by difficulty of breathing, changes in the gastrointestinal system, cardiovascular changes, and skin changes such as rashes or hives.
+- Anaphylaxis: This is the most serious adverse effect that is likely to occur during treatment and it appears within the first 15 – 30 minutes of infusion.
+This condition is characterized by difficulty breathing, changes in the gastrointestinal system, cardiovascular changes, and skin changes such as rashes or hives.
 If anaphylaxis is suspected, immediately call a doctor or 911.

 Pre-medications such as aspirin and Benadryl are often administered before the procedure to address these known side effects.

 At Ameripharma, we have experienced and caring nurses that work hard to ensure your comfort and safety.
-A number of patients don’t realize IVIg Infusion can be done from the comfort of your home and may be covered by your medical insurance.
+IVIG Infusion can be done from the comfort of your home and may be covered by your medical insurance.